HL7/fetal_records/input/pagecontent/index.md

 #### Goal
 The goals of this project include:
 * Define typical use cases where handling of data of the unborn child frequently occurs.
 The use cases we are specifically interested in, are the use cases where communication between IT systems are necessary and data has to be transferred from one system to the other.
-* Provide guidance on implementation, use and handling of the relevant FHIR resources and terminology value sets
+* Provide guidance on implementation, use and handling of the relevant FHIR resources and terminology value sets.

 #### Considerations:
 To manage our project deliverables and timeline, we will set priorities to use cases and work out the use cases in the sequence of priority.
 Other use cases will remain open for future projects.